 Image by Heidi Lewis.

 Cape Borda Lightstation

-Please note this section of the re-opens from 26th September 2020.
+Please check opening times before visiting.
 Find out more on the National Parks and Services website.

 Once the park is up and running stay in a lighthouse keeper’s cottage for something different, visit the on-site museum to see and read first-hand accounts of the hardship and isolation suffered by the lighthouse keeper, family and staff in the mid 1850’s.
 Don’t miss the 12.30pm tour for the daily firing of the cannon, once used to set shops clocks and as a warning device in foggy conditions.

 Join one of the daily tours to learn more about South Australia’s first lighthouse, built-in 1852 and constructed from granite and limestone.
 Situated in the easternmost point of Kangaroo Island the lighthouse offers incredible panoramic views.
 Stay in one of the cosy self-contained lighthouse keeper cottages and take the 1.9km self-guided heritage loop walk from the Visitors Centre.
 Keep a lookout for wildlife in the area with many Kangaroo Island Kangaroos.

 Please note that the lighthouse is open all year round and accessible via unsealed roads.

 D’Estrees Bay offers small bays and beaches and the chance to enjoy fishing and explore some wild coastal beaches as well as discover relics of early pastoral pursuits and a short lived whaling industry.
 Murray Lagoon is Kangaroo Island’s largest lagoon where, in season, you can see large numbers of waterbirds.
 Secluded campgrounds are also located at D’Estrees Bay and Murray Lagoon.